 My clients notice that it is difficult to fill the skills GAP between their current knowledge and what is desired by employers.
 Following free online courses often doesn’t fill this GAP.
-Don’t hesitate to schedule your free call today to find out more about how I can support you fill this GAP.
+Don’t hesitate to schedule your introductory call today to find out more about how I can support you fill this GAP.

 Who can apply?